-Sensitive data, such as credit card numbers, bank routing numbers, and API keys are often exposed unintentionally in application logs and trace events, which can expose your organization to financial and privacy risks.
+Sensitive data, such as credit card numbers, bank routing numbers, and API keys are often exposed unintentionally in application logs, APM spans, and RUM events, which can expose your organization to financial and privacy risks.

 Often, businesses are required to identify, remediate, and prevent the exposure of such sensitive data within their logs due to organizational policies, compliance requirements, industry regulations, and privacy concerns.
 This is especially true within industries such as banking, financial services, healthcare, and insurance.